fahadshery/edXCompetition/Code/RCode.md

 - **sampleSubmission.csv** - a sample submission file in the correct format.
 - **Questions.pdf** - the question test corresponding to each of the question codes, as well as the possible answers.

+**Note:**  You might be wondering why the dependent variable is not there in the test set because that is what a test set is meant to be in the true sense.
+Your model might do well on the training data but the challenge is to make it flexible enough so that it can predict well enough on any unseen data.

+*For example*, if you are predicting an election winner for the current election based on opinion polls you always do that before the actual outcome comes in i.e. you do not have a dependent variable in your test set(current election) but have the dependent variable in your train set(previous elections).

+When you start working with predictions for the first time, you might be working with dependenable variables in both training and testing sets...you might be wondering why we should be given the dependent variable in test set then.
+That is probably done to make us understand the importance of the fact that what works well on a train set might not work so well on a test set.

 ## Data fields

 - **UserID** - an anonymous id unique to a given user